isaaclins/BJIB/README.md

 Given output:
 `Your hand: 174`

+### Note:
+All other errors were not reported as they were not fun.

 ## Contribution

 Feedback and contributions are welcome.
 Please create an issue or a pull request if you would like to contribute to the improvement of the project.